-- A. On November 1, 2021, the Group subscribed the capital increase of Vertex System Corporation for \$30,000 for an additional 22.52% ownership interest.
+- A. On November 1, 2021, the Group subscribed to the capital increase of Vertex System Corporation in the amount of \$30,000 for an additional 22.52% ownership interest.
 The comprehensive shareholding ratio increased from 38.83% to 61.35%.
 Therefore, the Group obtained control over Vertex System Corporation, a company engaged in selling equipment used for building private 5G networks in Taiwan.
-After the acquisition, the Group expects to improve the efficiency of promoting smart manufacturing and smart city integration services. - B. On May 4, 2020, the Group acquired 100% of the share capital of Spiro Technology Systems Inc. for \$23,936 and obtained control over Spiro Technology Systems Inc., a component of a semi-conductor equipment dealer operating in the United States.
-The Group expects to reduce the future cost of material purchases after the acquisition. - C. The following table summarises the consideration paid for the subsidiaries above and the fair values of the assets acquired and liabilities assumed at the acquisition date:
+After the acquisition, the Group expects to improve the efficiency of promoting smart manufacturing and smart city integration services. - B. The following table summarises the consideration paid for the subsidiaries above and the fair values of the assets acquired and liabilities assumed at the acquisition date:

-mber 1, 2021 ex System May 4, 2020 Spiro Technology

-rporation - tems Inc.

-Consideration transferred porumon ~ ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ;
+Nover nber 1, 2021

+Consideration transferred

-Purchase consideration - Cash paid \$ 30,000 \$ 23,936
+Purchase consideration - Cash paid \$ 30,000

-Fair value of equity interest held before the Ψ 20,000 Ψ 23,730
+Fair value of equity interest held before the

 business combination 15,865

 Fair value of the non-controlling interest 27,385

-73,250 23,936
+73,250

-Fair value of the identifiable assets acquired and liabilities assumed 73,230 23,730
+Fair value of the identifiable assets acquired

+and liabilities assumed

-Cash 41,413 20,636
+Cash \$ 41,413

-Accounts receivable 3,750 2,901
+Accounts receivable 3,750

-Inventories - 1,643

-Prepayments 3,075 -
+Prepayments 3,075

-Property, plant and equipment 2

-Right-of-use assets 207 -
+Right-of-use assets 207

-Intangible assets 24,586 -
+Intangible assets 24,586

-Other non-current assets 140 -
+Other non-current assets 140

-Accounts payable (362) (751)
+Accounts payable ( 362)

-Other payables (1,625) (186)
+Other payables ( 1,625)

-Lease liabilities (209) -
+Lease liabilities ( 209)

-Other current liabilities (122) -
+Other current liabilities ( 122)

-Total identifiable net assets 70,853 24,245
+Total identifiable net assets 70,853

-Goodwill (gain recognized in bargain · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · ·

-purchase transaction) \$ 2,397 (\$ 309)
+Goodwill \$ 2,397

-- (a) For the year ended December 31, 2021, gain from disposal of investment amounted \$1 was recognized as a result of remeasuring the fair value of its 38.83% equity interest in Vertex System Corporation held before the acquisition date, and was recorded as 'other gains and losses'. - (b) For the year ended December 31, 2020, gain from bargain purchase amounted to \$309 was recognized as a result of acquiring the share capital of Spiro Technology Systems Inc., and was recorded as 'other gains and losses'. - D.(a) The operating revenue included in the consolidated statement of comprehensive income since November 1, 2021 contributed by Vertex System Corporation was \$7,090.
+For the year ended December 31, 2021, gain from disposal of investment amounting to \$1 was recognized as a result of remeasuring the fair value of its 38.83% equity interest in Vertex System Corporation held before the acquisition date, and was recorded as 'other gains and losses'.

+C. The operating revenue included in the consolidated statement of comprehensive income since November 1, 2021 contributed by Vertex System Corporation was \$7,090.
 Vertex System Corporation also contributed loss before income tax of (\$1,276) over the same period.
-Had Vertex System Corporation been consolidated from January 1, 2021, the consolidated statement of comprehensive income would show operating revenue of \$34,468,717 and profit before income tax of \$1,934,673. - (b) The operating revenue included in the consolidated statement of comprehensive income since May 4, 2020 contributed by Spiro Technology Systems Inc. was \$16,529.
-Spiro Technology Systems Inc. also contributed loss before income tax of (\$1,084) over the same period.
-Had Spiro Technology Systems Inc. been consolidated from January 1, 2020, the consolidated statement of comprehensive income would show operating revenue of \$25,138,556 and profit before income tax of \$1,151,220.
+Had Vertex System Corporation been consolidated from January 1, 2021, the consolidated statement of comprehensive income would show operating revenue of \$34,468,717 and profit before income tax of \$1,934,673.